erkexzcx/stoppropaganda/README.md

 ## Detected as virus

-Some anti-virus applications detects this application as virus.
+Some anti-virus applications detect this application as virus.
 This application is not a virus and it has no malicious code in it.
 In fact, this application is open source and by the nature - everyone is free to inspect the code, improve it and build their own binaries by themselves (if you don't trust my binaries).

 There are several reasons why this application might be tagged as virus:
 * Putin wants this application to be treated as virus.
 [Haters do exist](https://github.com/erkexzcx/stoppropaganda/issues?q=label%3AAsshole).